Beverly, New Jersey: Local government

 Beverly is governed under the City form of New Jersey municipal government.
 The city is one of 15 municipalities (of the 564) statewide that use this traditional form of government.
 The governing body is comprised of an elected mayor and a five-member elected city council who are chosen at-large on a partisan basis to serve four-year terms of office as part of the November general election, with either two or three seats coming up for election in odd-numbered years.
 Responsibilities of the governing body include all executive and legislative functions.

-As of 2024, the Mayor of the City of Beverly is Democrat Randy H. Miller Sr., whose term of office ends December 31, 2027.
-Members of the Beverly Common Council are Council President Robert H. Bancroft (D, 2025), Council President Pro-Tem Bernardine Williams (D, 2027), Riccardo D. Dale (D, 2025), Robert E. Lowden Jr. (D, 2025) and Kelsey Snively (D, 2027).
+As of 2026, the mayor of the City of Beverly is Democrat Cynthia Hall Miller, who was elected to serve the remainder of the term of office ending December 31, 2027.
+Members of the Beverly Common Council are Council President Bernardine Williams (D, 2027), Council President Pro-Tem Kelsey Snively (D, 2027), Ghana Clouden Jr. (D, 2029), Robert E. Lowden Jr. (D, 2029) and Ariel Piña (D, 2029).

+In November 2025, Cynthia Hall Miller was elected as mayor to serve the two years remaining on the term of office that had been held by her husband, Randy Miller, until his death in July 2025.

 Luis Crespo was appointed by the council in December 2012 to fill the vacant seat of Scott Perkins.
 In the November 2013 general election, Republican Mark Schwedes defeated Crespo to win the remaining two years of the unexpired term.